ksurana21/revpref/README.md

 <!-- badges: end -->

-The goal of `revpref` is to provide a set of tools to test whether consumer demand data satisfies a number of revealed preference axioms;
-compute measures of goodness-of-fit when the data is inconsistent with the axioms; and compute power against uniformly random behavior.
+The goal of `revpref` is to provide a set of tools to test whether consumer demand data satisfies a number of revealed preference axioms, compute measures of goodness-of-fit when the data is inconsistent with the axioms, and compute power against uniformly random behavior.
 Below we provide a brief description of the functions provided in this package.

-  - Nonparametric tests to check consistency of the data with revealed preference axioms at any efficiency level
+  - Nonparametric tests to check the consistency of the data with revealed preference axioms at any efficiency level

       - `warp` tests consistency with the Weak Axiom of Revealed Preference at efficiency level e and reports the number of WARP